trustedci/swe-guide-site/pages/level2.md

 ### Version Zero
 Major version zero has a special meaning in Semantic Versioning: this is how you communicate that a piece of software is not yet ready for production use.
 Version `0.1` is still an experimental or testing version.
 Version `1.0` and after are assumed to be production quality unless specifically tagged "beta" "testing" or similar, e.g. `2.0-beta.1`.

-Major version zero is also the only time when it is acceptable to make breaking changes without incrementing the major version number: because major version zero indicates pre-release software, which may change in any way or at any time.
+Major version zero is also the only time when it is acceptable to make breaking changes without incrementing the major version number: because major version zero indicates pre-release software, which may change in any way at any time.

-## Distributing software [TODO]
+## Distributing software

 The distribution methods that you choose will have a major impact on whether or not consumers of your software actually update and stay current, or not, and whether they install a legitimate copy of your software or not.

-Package Managers, such as [APT](https://wiki.debian.org/Apt) for Debian based Linux distrubtions or [RPM](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/deployment_guide/ch-rpm) for Red Hat based distrubtions.
-Apple has their own [App Store](https://www.apple.com/ios/app-store/) and so does [Microsoft](https://www.microsoft.com/en-us/store/apps/windows).
-These places allow the end user to easily install the software with the correct dependencies and to keep things up to date.
+For Linux software ,the ideal distribution method is via the operating system's package manager, such as [APT](https://wiki.debian.org/Apt) for Debian based Linux distrubtions or [RPM](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/deployment_guide/ch-rpm) for Red Hat based distrubtions.
+While it does take some extra work to package software in this way, doing so ensures that discovering and applying updates is as easy as running the package manager's normal update function.
+See "package management" below for more information.

+The major mobile OSes

 - Other distribution methods (e.g. container or VM distribution)
 	- security concerns